I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Nothing says sophisticated comedic content like these antics.

 The television show spawned several movies one of which grossed $171 million against a production budget of $20 million.
+The movie Jackass Forever was released in early February 2022.
+It cost $10 to make and, in its first week, grossed $23.5 million.
 So here, at least, we can understand the motive for engaging in idiotic behaviour.

 As for those who take ludicrous risks involving the likelihood of broken limbs or worse for no apparent reason?
 Well, we’re still waiting for the PhD thesis to explain that.